fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

-The House of Wisdom (بيت الحكمة, ), also known as the Grand Library of Baghdad, refers to either a major Abbasid public academy and intellectual center in Baghdad or to a large private library belonging to the Abbasid Caliphs during the Islamic Golden Age.
+The House of Wisdom, also known as the Grand Library of Baghdad, refers to either a major Abbasid public academy and intellectual center in Baghdad or to a large private library belonging to the Abbasid Caliphs during the Islamic Golden Age.
 The House of Wisdom was founded either as a library for the collections of the Caliph Harun al-Rashid in the late 8th century (then later turned into a public academy during the reign of Al-Ma'mun) or was a private collection created by Al-Mansur (reign 754–775) to house rare books and collections of poetry in Arabic.

 The House of Wisdom and its contents were destroyed in the Siege of Baghdad in 1258, leaving relatively limited archaeological evidence for the House of Wisdom, such that most knowledge about it is derived from the works of contemporary scholars of the era such as Al-Tabari and Ibn al-Nadim.

 ### Notable people

 This is a list of notable people related to the House of Wisdom.
-* Abu Ma'shar al-Balkhi (786–886)—leading Persian astrologist in the Abbasid court who translated the works of Aristotle
+* Abu Ma'shar al-Balkhi (786–886) — leading Persian astrologist in the Abbasid court who translated the works of Aristotle.
-* Averroes (1126–1198)—born in Islamic Iberia (modern day Spain), he was a Muslim philosopher who was famous for his commentary on Aristotle
+* Averroes (1126–1198) — born in Islamic Iberia (modern day Spain), he was a Muslim philosopher who was famous for his commentary on Aristotle.
-* Avicenna (980–1037)—Persian philosopher and physician famous for writing The Canon of Medicine, the prevailing medical text in the Islamic World and Europe until the 19th century
+* Avicenna (980–1037) — Persian philosopher and physician famous for writing The Canon of Medicine, the prevailing medical text in the Islamic World and Europe until the 19th century.
-* Al-Ghazali (1058–1111)—Persian theologian who was the author of The Incoherence of the Philosophers, which challenged the philosophers who favored Aristotelianism
+* Al-Ghazali (1058–1111) — Persian theologian who was the author of The Incoherence of the Philosophers, which challenged the philosophers who favored Aristotelianism.
-* Muhammad al-Idrisi (1099–1169)—Arab geographer who worked under Roger II of Sicily and contributed to the Map of the World
+* Muhammad al-Idrisi (1099–1169) — Arab geographer who worked under Roger II of Sicily and contributed to the Map of the World.
 * Muhammad ibn Musa al-Khwarizmi (d.
-850)—Persian polymath head of the House of Wisdom
+850) — Persian polymath head of the House of Wisdom.
 * Al-Kindi (d.
-873)—considered to be the among the first Arab philosophers, he combined the ideology of Aristotle and Plato
+873) — considered to be the among the first Arab philosophers, he combined the ideology of Aristotle and Plato.
-* Maslama al-Majriti (950–1007)—Arab mathematician and astronomer who translated Greek texts
+* Maslama al-Majriti (950–1007) — Arab mathematician and astronomer who translated Greek texts.
-* Hunayn ibn Ishaq (809–873)—Assyrian (Nestorian Christian) scholar and philosopher who was placed in charge of the House of Wisdom.
+* Hunayn ibn Ishaq (809–873) — Assyrian (Nestorian Christian) scholar and philosopher who was placed in charge of the House of Wisdom.
 In his lifetime he translated over 116 writings by many of the most significant scholars in history.
-* The Banu Musa brothers—remarkable engineers and mathematicians of Persian descent
+* The Banu Musa brothers — remarkable engineers and mathematicians of Persian descent.
 * Sahl ibn Harun (d.
-830)—philosopher and polymath
+830) — philosopher and polymath.
-* Al-Ḥajjāj ibn Yūsuf ibn Maṭar (786–833)—Sabian mathematician and a translator who was known for his translation of Euclid's works
+* Al-Ḥajjāj ibn Yūsuf ibn Maṭar (786–833) — Sabian mathematician and a translator who was known for his translation of Euclid's works.
-* Thābit ibn Qurra (826–901)—Sabian mathematician, astronomer and translator who reformed Ptolemaic system.
+* Thābit ibn Qurra (826–901) — Sabian mathematician, astronomer and translator who reformed Ptolemaic system.
 Considered as the founding father of statics.
 * Yusuf Al-Khuri (d.
-912)— mathematician and astronomer who was hired as a translator by Banu Musa brothers
+912) — mathematician and astronomer who was hired as a translator by Banu Musa brothers.
-* Qusta Ibn Luqa (820–912)—mathematician and physician who translated Greek texts into Arabic
+* Qusta Ibn Luqa (820–912) — mathematician and physician who translated Greek texts into Arabic.
-* Abu Bishr Matta ibn Yunus (870–940)— Christian physician, scientist and translator
+* Abu Bishr Matta ibn Yunus (870–940) — Christian physician, scientist and translator.
-* Yahya Ibn al-Batriq (796–806)— Assyrian Christian astronomer and translator
+* Yahya Ibn al-Batriq (796–806) — Assyrian Christian astronomer and translator.
-* Yahya ibn Adi (893–974)— Syriac Jacobite Christian philosopher, theologian and translator
+* Yahya ibn Adi (893–974) — Syriac Jacobite Christian philosopher, theologian and translator.
 * Sind ibn Ali (d.
-864)—astronomer who translated and reworked Zij al-Sindhind
+864) — astronomer who translated and reworked Zij al-Sindhind.
-* Al-Jahiz (781–861)—author and biologist known for Kitāb al-Hayawān and numerous literary works
+* Al-Jahiz (781–861) — author and biologist known for Kitāb al-Hayawān and numerous literary works.
-* Ismail al-Jazari (1136–1206)—physicist and engineer who is best known for his work in writing The Book of Knowledge of Ingenious Mechanical Devices in 1206
+* Ismail al-Jazari (1136–1206) — physicist and engineer who is best known for his work in writing The Book of Knowledge of Ingenious Mechanical Devices in 1206.
-* Jabir Ibn Hayyan—known for his work with practical metallurgy, his work was translated into Latin During the 12th century
+* Jabir Ibn Hayyan — known for his work with practical metallurgy, his work was translated into Latin During the 12th century.
-* Omar Khayyam (1048–1131)—Persian poet, mathematician, and astronomer most famous for his solution of cubic equations
+* Omar Khayyam (1048–1131) — Persian poet, mathematician, and astronomer most famous for his solution of cubic equations.

 </details>